VikramAhdan/Cyclistic_bike_share_analysis_case_study/README.md

 7. What are the top 10 stations with the highest number of casual cyclists?

 ## 📊 Presentation
-Since I only had Tableau Public, I queried the data from MS SQL and loaded it into Excel.
+Since I only had Tableau Public, I queried the data from MYSQL and loaded it into Excel.
 Then, I connected Excel to Tableau Public to create data visualization.
 The dashboard can be found [here](https://public.tableau.com/app/profile/vikramjeet.singh.ahdan7968/viz/CyclisticbikeCaseStudy/CaseStudyReport?publish=yes).

 ## 💡 Conclusion and Recommendation